-As of 3 February 2014 all expiations and reminder notices not paid by the due date will be enforced with the Chief Recovery Officer.
+All expiations and reminder notices not paid by the due date will be enforced with the Chief Recovery Officer.
 For more information please visit www.fines.sa.gov.au.

 If you are experiencing severe financial hardship and cannot afford to pay your expiation by the due date please contact the Chief Recovery Officer on 1800 659 538 or visit www.fines.sa.gov.au to make alternative arrangements, fees may apply.

 After 14 days from the date of reminder notice, and no action has been taken, the notice will be referred to the Chief Recovery Officer for enforcement.